Algerian nationalism: Political mobilisation

 Between March and October 1954, the CRUA organised a military network in Algeria comprising six military regions (referred to at the time as wilayat; singular: wilaya).
 The leaders of these regions and their followers became known as the "internals".
 Ben Bella, Mohammed Khider, and Hocine Aït Ahmed formed the External Delegation in Cairo.
 Encouraged by i.e. Egypt's President Gamal Abdul Nasser (r.
 1954–71), their role was to gain foreign support for the rebellion and to acquire arms, supplies, and funds for the wilaya commanders.
-In October the CRUA renamed itself the National Liberation Front (Front de Libération Nationale, FLN), which assumed responsibility for the political direction of the revolution.
+In October, the CRUA renamed itself the National Liberation Front (Front de Libération Nationale, FLN), which assumed responsibility for the political direction of the revolution.
 The National Liberation Army (Armée de Libération Nationale, ALN), the FLN's military arm, was to conduct the War of Independence within Algeria.
-FLN and ALN diffused the civil-military relations, and the army remained present throughout the end of the war and beyond, although in the end the victory would in the end be a political one rather than a military.
-The FLN resorted to populist rhetorics and used symbolic slogans such as for example “one sole hero: the people”, however, they remained somewhat distanced from the population during the war.
+FLN and ALN diffused the civil-military relations, and the army remained present throughout the end of the war and beyond, although in the end the victory would in the end be a political one rather than a military one.
+The FLN resorted to populist rhetoric and used symbolic slogans, such as "one sole hero: the people"; however, they remained somewhat distanced from the population during the war.
 This was partly a consequence of the inability of a class strong enough to emerge and articulate a credible and overarching consensus about revolutionary resistance strategies under the oppression of the colonial system.
 The FLN was a complex organisation, entailing much more than what perceived at first glance, they were characterised by an anti-intellectualism and a conviction that the country (and thereby also the abstract masses) had to be liberated by a violent group of dedicated revolutionaries.
 Simultaneously, their leadership struggled with intra-elite ideological conflicts and throughout history, FLN has simultaneously contained Liberals, Marxists as well as Islamists.